 What fees will I pay?

 The annual costs quoted above apply to the total value of all accounts that a client has with Shearwater Capital.
 In other words, if you have a taxable account, an IRA, and a Roth IRA with a combined value of $1.1 million, the annual cost would be 0.45% based on the total value of the accounts.
 Since we collect an asset-based fee, the more assets there are in your account, in general the more you will pay in fees and the firm may therefore have an incentive to encourage you to increase the assets in your account.
 Our fee structure is more favorable for you than a tiered or blended fee structure in which the 0.85% cost is applied to the first $100,000, 0.75% to the next $150,000, etc. Our fee structure can result in the total fee actually decreasing as you increase assets up to the lower range of the next tier.
 For example, using the annual fees above, the total fee on accounts totaling $1,100,000 is less than the total fee on $990,000.
-The custodian that holds your funds (TD Ameritrade, Charles Schwab, etc.) does not charge an account maintenance fee but may charge a fee for buying or selling mutual funds or stocks.
+TD Ameritrade and Schwab as custodians that hold your funds do not charge an account maintenance fee but may charge a fee for buying or selling mutual funds or stocks, wire transfer fees, or surrender charges.
+Other custodians may charge account maintenance fees or there may be fees for Shearwater Capital to access your account.
 The mutual fund company (Vanguard, Dimensional Funds, etc.) deducts a fee (the expense ratio) from your assets held in that fund.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.

 You may wish to ask us: “Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?”